PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 ### xx_list.txt

 xx_list.txt labels.txt is supported in all project types not importing COCO format annotation. xx_list.txt includes `train_list.txt`, `val_list.txt` and `test_list.txt`.
 The files should be placed in the `Dataset Path` folder, same as labels.txt.
-These three files specify the dataset split and labels for each piece of data.
+These three files specify the dataset split and labels or data annotation file match (like for voc annotations, each line will be path to image file and path to annotation file) for each piece of data.
 File stucture for the three files are the same.
 Each line starts with path to a piece of data, relative to `Dataset Path`.
-It's followed by integers or strings indicating categories.
+It's followed by integers or strings indicating categories, or another path to annotation file.
 For example:

 ```text
 # train_list.txt